dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Surround yourself with only people who are going to lift you higher.**
+**Success usually comes to those who are too busy to be looking for it.**

-Oprah
+Henry David Thoreau